-Revenge is a vicious cycle that is never-ending until both parties reach a negotiation or peace.
+Revenge is portrayed as a never-ending vicious cycle until both parties reach a negotiation or peace.
 After Patroclus’ death, Achilles hunts down Hector in order to avenge his best friend’s early death.
 Although he is successful in murdering Hector, Achilles does not follow the custom of leaving the body for the grieving family to bury.
 Instead, Achilles feels the need to mutilate the body day after day without any sense of remorse or regret.
 His additional need to inflict harm on Hector’s body indicates that revenge will not bring closure.
 His sense of loss is shown as he reflects feeling empty inside, to the point where he no longer feels like himself, but someone else altogether.

-Although the Achilles and Priam ultimately find peace in themselves, many years later Achilles’ son Neoptolemus murders Priam bound with the same hatred and pain depicted by Achilles.
+Although Achilles and Priam ultimately find peace within themselves, many years later Achilles’ son Neoptolemus murders Priam, bounded with the same hatred and pain depicted by Achilles.
 Neoptolemus’ subsequent guilt and regret is carried with him throughout the rest of his life, demonstrating that again revenge is not the answer to any problem.

 Chance and Fate

-The role of the gods is heavily weaved into the events that unfold in Ransom.
+The role of the gods is heavily woven into the events that unfold in Ransom.
 Priam only begins his transition and journey after envisioning the goddess Iris, who suggests that he take a ‘chance’ and try to save Hector from Achilles’ camp.
 During his journey, a jovial young man who joins the travellers is revealed as Hermes, a god who has come to safely guide the elderly men to Achilles.
 The power of the gods in controlling human fate is illustrated during the scene where Hermes saves the travellers from being swept away by a stream.